The Golden Sieve: Introduction

 Let $W_0=(w_1<w_2<\cdots)$ be an infinite strictly increasing sequence of positive integers.
 The \emph{golden sieve} on~$W_0$ is the following deterministic deletion process.
 At step~$n$, one reads the $n$-th entry $h_n$ of the current working sequence~$W_{n-1}$.
 This value serves as a \emph{position index}, and the element sitting at position~$h_n$ in~$W_{n-1}$ is removed.
 Iterating produces a partition

 where $\sqcup$ denotes disjoint union, $(s_n)$ is the \emph{survivor} sequence and $(d_n)$ the \emph{deletion} sequence, both strictly increasing.

 The mechanism is elementary, yet the output is rigid.
-For the main families $W_0=\N$ and $W_0=a\N+b$, the successive gaps of $(s_n)$ take exactly two values, governed by a single binary word~$H$.
-The survivors and deletions are linked by a rank identity, and the binary word~$H$ is itself determined by a membership test in the value set of the sequence it controls, the hallmark of self-referential recurrences.
+For the main families $W_0=\N$ and $W_0=a\N+b$, the successive gaps of $(s_n)$ take exactly two values, the hallmark of self-referential recurrences.
+The name \emph{golden sieve} reflects the fact that for $W_0=\N$ the output is controlled by the golden ratio $\varphi=(1+\sqrt{5})/2$: survivor slopes satisfy the same family of quadratic equations $a\alpha^2-a\alpha-1=0$ that has $\varphi$ as its $a=1$ root.

-\textbf{The case $W_0=\N$.} When the sieve starts from the natural numbers, the survivor sequence coincides (up to a one-step shift) with the lower Wythoff sequence, the gap word~$H$ is the Fibonacci word, and the partition $\N=\{s_n\}\sqcup\{d_n\}$ is a Beatty partition governed by the golden ratio.
+\textbf{The case $W_0=\N$.} When the sieve starts from the natural numbers, the survivor sequence (OEIS~A099267) coincides (up to a one-step shift) with the lower Wythoff sequence, the gap word~$H$ is the Fibonacci word, and the partition $\N=\{s_n\}\sqcup\{d_n\}$ is a Beatty partition governed by the golden ratio.
 Both $(s_n)$ and $(d_n)$ satisfy a self-referential two-gap recurrence of the form

-where the gap $g(n)$ depends on whether~$n$ belongs to the value set of~$x$ itself.
+where the gap $g(n)$ depends on whether~$n$ belongs to the value set of the sequence $(x_n)$ itself.